expo/expo/docs/pages/versions/unversioned/sdk/audio.md

   - `canRecord` : a boolean set to `true`.
   - `isRecording` : a boolean describing if the `Recording` is currently recording.
   - `durationMillis` : the current duration of the recorded audio.
+  - `metering` : a number that's the most recent reading of the loudness in dB.
+Present or not based on Recording options.
+See `RecordingOptions` for more information.

   After `stopAndUnloadAsync()` is called, the `status` will be as follows: